 “Our goal is to continually produce new and better shoes which will aid performance and reduce or eliminate injury.
-Today, Nike shoes have a reputation as being among the most technically innovative shoes on the market; a reputation that has been earned through an ongoing commitment to product research, development and evaluation.”
+Today, Nike shoes have a reputation as being among the most technically innovative shoes on the market; a reputation that has been earned through an ongoing commitment to product research, development, and evaluation.”

 To achieve this goal that same year they opened up the Nike Sports Research Laboratory in Exeter, New Hampshire.
 From the 1981 annual report,

-“Backed by more than 100 employees working in research and development, the Exeter facility was instrumental in the development of a complete individualized line of running shoes, designed for different foot types, body weights, running speeds, training schedules and sexes.
+“Backed by more than 100 employees working in research and development, the Exeter facility was instrumental in the development of a complete individualized line of running shoes, designed for different foot types, body weights, running speeds, training schedules, and sexes.

-Today, our product development activities involve research and testing in biomechanics, exercise physiology, and wear testing…Through the use of high speed photographic analyses of the body in motion, the study of athletes on force plates and treadmills, plus continual testing of new shoes and materials, the researchers at Exeter can accurately identify the basic characteristic patterns of various foot types during activity.
+Today, our product development activities involve research and testing in biomechanics, exercise physiology, and wear testing…Through the use of high-speed photographic analyses of the body in motion, the study of athletes on force plates and treadmills, plus continual testing of new shoes and materials, the researchers at Exeter can accurately identify the basic characteristic patterns of various foot types during activity.
 This data is then passed on to the company’s product development personnel, to be used in the development of prototype shoes.
 Input is also received from select research committees and advisory boards of athletes, coaches, trainers, equipment managers, podiatrists, and orthopedists during the conception and review of new designs.”

-Today, the Nike Sports Research Lab is in a 16,000 square foot facility in Beaverton.
-Nike's research teams have been instrumental in the long lineage of innovations Nike has brought to the market from the waffle shoe, to Nike Air, to more recently Nike Free, Flyknit, and Fuelband.
+Today, the Nike Sports Research Lab is in a 16,000-square-foot facility in Beaverton.
+Nike's research teams have been instrumental in the long lineage of innovations Nike has brought to the market from the waffle shoe to Nike Air, to more recently Nike Free, Flyknit, and Fuelband.
 Innovation permeates almost every aspect of Nike.
 It is in their mission statement, “Nike’s Mission is to bring inspiration and innovation to every athlete in the world.
 If you have a body, you are an athlete.”
-It is in their culture, marketing and design.
+It is in their culture, marketing, and design.
 In 2013, Fast Company magazine ranked Nike as the most innovative company.

 Continuous innovation has always been a cornerstone of Phil Knight's competitive game plan.
 As Phil stated in Nike's 1986 annual shareholder letter, the year before Reebok would overtake Nike in revenues:

-But for all its negatives, especially the competitive factors, if a company can be innovative, the market responds positively… The sum-up on the industry is that it is one in which the rewards and risks are huge.
+But for all its negatives, especially the competitive factors, if a company can be innovative, the market responds positively… The sum-up of the industry is that it is one in which the rewards and risks are huge.

-The thing I like about Nike, whose position I would not trade for any other in the industry, is that,…in virtually any long run scenario, it is a significant player…The final question is ‘Can we compete’…
+The thing I like about Nike, whose position I would not trade for any other in the industry, is that…in virtually any long-run scenario, it is a significant player…The final question is ‘Can we compete’…

-Compete, I promise you, we can do.”
+Compete, I promise you, we can do it.”

 2. INTELLECTUAL PROPERTY